-penalties typically imposed on offenders further discourage prosecutors from bringing cases, creating a vicious cycle that encourages recidivism.
+holders; since police are no longer referring files to the Department of Justice, there are no cases to prosecute.
+The result is that those few pirates who are criminally prosecuted generally escape any meaningful punishment.
+The weak penalties typically imposed on offenders further discourage prosecutors from bringing cases, creating a vicious cycle that encourages recidivism.
 And in too many cases, law enforcement action never materializes, even when law enforcement is notified of a sale of a physical product that threatens public safety (such as a Piracy Device that fails to comply with electrical safety standards).
+In addition, Canadian customs procedures place a legal compliance burden on rights holders (who must file a claim and track down importers of counterfeit goods) rather than on importers.
+The Canadian government should change these procedures so this burden falls on the importer, as is the case in the U.S.

-The continued deterioration of Canadian enforcement efforts comes at a singularly inopportune time, just as the nature of the criminal enterprise involved in physical goods piracy is becoming more sophisticated and complex.
-Instead of low volume production and sales of counterfeit optical discs, the threat, as noted above, increasingly involves widespread sale of Piracy Devices, such as set-top boxes pre-loaded with applications that enable significant infringement.
-The problem extends to the sale of devices intended to circumvent access controls on video game consoles, as well as counterfeit video game copies whose use is enabled by such circumvention, including through sites on Canadian e-commerce services.
-But since Canadian law enforcement authorities are almost completely unengaged in criminal enforcement against online piracy of any kind, their inability to deal with the sale of physical goods, such as these Piracy Devices, is even more discouraging.52
+The continued deterioration of Canadian enforcement efforts comes at a singularly inopportune time, just as the nature of the criminal enterprise involved in piracy is becoming more sophisticated and complex.
+Instead of low volume production and sales of counterfeit optical discs, the threat, as noted above, increasingly involves the widespread sale of Subscription Piracy services and STBs pre-loaded with applications that enable significant infringement.
+The problem extends to the sale of devices and software intended to circumvent access controls on video game consoles, as well as counterfeit video game copies, the use of which is enabled by such circumvention, including through sites on Canadian e-commerce services.
+But since Canadian law enforcement authorities are almost completely unengaged in criminal enforcement against online piracy of any kind, their inability to deal with the sale of physical goods, such as these Piracy Devices and circumvention devices and software, is even more discouraging.

-Thus, it is more important than ever for the U.S. Government to press Canada to initiate and adequately fund a coordinated federal law enforcement effort against copyright piracy, including specialized training regarding Piracy Devices and other products that enable circumvention of TPMs, particularly in light of the Heritage Report's recommendation to increase enforcement efforts.
+Thus, it is more important than ever for the U.S. government to press Canada to initiate and adequately fund a coordinated federal law enforcement effort against copyright piracy, including specialized training regarding Subscription Piracy services, Piracy Devices, and other devices and software that enable circumvention of TPMs, particularly in light of the Heritage Report's recommendation to increase enforcement efforts.
+IIPA encourages RCMP, which is a member of the National Intellectual Property Rights Coordination Center (IPR Center), to work collaboratively with U.S. enforcement officials on online piracy cases.
 Since the availability of pirated products (and of Piracy Devices or other circumvention tools) will not be reduced without criminal prosecutions against traffickers and the imposition of deterrent sentences, particularly jail time, Crown Counsel must take on and fully prosecute more copyright infringement and TPMs circumvention cases, and should be provided with the training and other support needed.
 Rights holders remain at the ready to assist and have extended offers to provide such training.
-Canadian courts should be looked to for more consistent deterrent sentences, including jail time for piracy cases.
+In addition, Canadian courts should more consistently issue deterrent sentences, including jail time for piracy cases.